cairo-book/cairo-book/src/ch14-01-02-storage-vecs.md

 If you want to retrieve all the elements of the Vec, you can iterate over the indices of the storage `Vec`, read the value at each index, and append it to a memory `Array<T>`.
 Similarly, you can't store an `Array<T>` in storage: you would need to iterate over the elements of the array and append them to a storage `Vec<T>`.

 At this point, you should be familiar with the concept of storage pointers and storage paths introduced in the ["Contract Storage"][contract-storage] section and how they are used to access storage variables through a pointer-based model.
-Thus how would you modify the address stored at a specific index of a Vec?
+Thus how would you modify the address stored at a specific index of a `Vec`?

 ```cairo, noplayground
 {{#rustdoc_include ../listings/ch14-building-starknet-smart-contracts/listing_storage_vecs/src/lib.cairo:modify}}